openresty/lua-nginx-module/README.markdown

 **context:** *http, server, location*

 This directive can be used to toggle error logging when a failure occurs for the TCP or UDP cosockets.
-If you are already doing proper error handling and logging in your Lua code, then it is recommended to turn this directive off to prevent data flushing in your nginx error log files (which is usually rather expensive).
+If you are already doing proper error handling and logging in your Lua code, then it is recommended to turn this directive off to prevent data flushing in your Nginx error log files (which is usually rather expensive).

 This directive was first introduced in the `v0.5.13` release.